HL7/smart-web-messaging/README.md

 ## Latest
 You can view the latest published content here: <https://build.fhir.org/ig/HL7/smart-web-messaging/>

-If you don't see published content when you view that link, it means the autobuilder is failing to build and publish the IG.

 ## Troubleshooting
+If you don't see published content when you view that link, it means the autobuilder may be failing to build and publish the IG.

 The IG autobuilder populates a few files as it works.
-When the IG is failing to publish, you can easily browse to them when visiting the link above.
-However, you can also view them even when the publisher is working normally by visiting the links below.
+When the IG is failing to publish, you can easily browse to those when visiting the link above.
+However, you can also view them when the publisher is working normally by visiting the links below.

 ### `build.log`
 The complete output of the autobuilder is saved here: <https://build.fhir.org/ig/HL7/smart-web-messaging/build.log>